rabs664/Amstrad-CPC-8255-PIO/README.md

 ## Objective
 Support Z80 assembly learning, specifically associated with the 8255 and the Amstrad CPC.

-The board is purely built as a bit of fun and a learning tool.
+The board is purely built to be a bit of fun and a learning tool.

 ## Background
 Part of a number of modular cards using Z80 associated peripherals and the Amstrad CPC.